mwithheld/moodle-block_integrityadvocate/README.md

 For more information visit
 http://docs.moodle.org/en/Installing_contributed_modules_or_plugins

-Once the Integrity Advocate block is installed, you can use it in a course as follows:
+Once the Integrity Advocate block is installed, you can use it as follows:

 1. Turn editing on.
 2. Create your activities/resources as normal.
 3. Set completion settings for each activity you want to appear in the IntegrityAdvocate overview.
-4. Add the IntegrityAdvocate block to an activity page, configure the block with the API key and App ID.
+4. Add the IntegrityAdvocate block to an *activity page*, configure the block with the API key and App ID.

-Instructors will see an Overview button leading to a view of student Integrity Advocate sessions.
+   - For a quiz, edit settings, open the Appearance section, and  you want to Attempt quiz page

+You can place the IntegrityAdvocate block on the course page if you want; it'll only show the Overview button -- it won't cause the IntegrityAdvocate popup to show up anywhere.
+You can also place the IntegrityAdvocate block on the student profile page if you want; it'll only show the Overview button -- it'll show a summary of the IntegrityAdvocate info to students, plus an Overview button to teachers.

 When Students view the activity page they will see the video proctoring user interface.
+Admins/instructors will not see the video proctoring interface -- they see an Overview button leading to a view of student IntegrityAdvocate sessions.

 ## How to restrict access to an activity depending on Integrity Advocate results
 Ref https://docs.moodle.org/38/en/Restrict_access_settings